 - Intelligence and National Security

 Educational and Professional Background

 Dr Walter Dorn is a Professor of Defence Studies at the CFC and the Royal Military College of Canada.
-He serves as Chair of the Department of Security and International Affairs at CFC.
-In the past, he served at CFC as co-chair of the Department of Security Studies and as Deputy Director of Outreach and Community Development.
+He serves as Chair of Master of Defence Programme and Deputy Director of Graduate Studies.
+In the past, he served at CFC as Chair of the Department of Security and International Affairs, co-chair of the Department of Security Studies and as Deputy Director of Outreach and Community Development.
 He is also Chair of Canadian Pugwash, an organization of physical, life and social scientists seeking to reduce the threats to global security.

 Dr Dorn is a scientist by training, with a PhD in Chemistry from the University of Toronto, whose doctoral research was aimed at chemical sensing for arms control verification.
 He assisted with the negotiation, ratification and implementation of the 1993 Chemical Weapons Convention while working as programme coordinator at Parliamentarians for Global Action (1992-93).
 He addressed parliamentary bodies on several continents to support the ratification and implementation of this arms control treaty and drafted a parliamentary declaration that was subsequently signed by a thousand parliamentarians.